Esri/arcgispro-vscode-debugger/README.md

     **NOTE:** You must have read/write-permission to this workspace.
 You may need to start VSC as administrator.
 10. **Open your script**:
     _On the local machine_
     1. In VSC, open the `.py` file associated with your `.atbx`, or the `.pyt` file, that you wish to debug.
+    2. Set breakpoints as needed.

     **NOTE:** For script tools (`.atbx`), some additional setup might be required _on the remote machine_ to [debug execution code](#debug-script-tool-execution-code) or [validation code](#debug-script-tool-validation-code).
 No additional setup is required for python toolboxes (`.pyt`).
 11. **Set Python interpreter**: